Multi-Winner Voting with Approval Preferences: Non-Standard ABC Rules

 \begin{remark} It is interesting to note that if we replace the $\max$ operator in the definition of MAV by a sum, we obtain the Multi-Winner Approval Voting rule (\Cref{rule:av}). \end{remark}

 \begin{remark} MAV, as defined, has a major shortcoming.
 Consider the following slight modification of \Cref{ex:mav}:

 For all size-$1$ committees, the Hamming distance to $\{a, b,c\}$ is $2$.
 Hence, all three committees are equally preferable according to MAV---even though candidate $a$ is approved by every voter (and $b$ and $c$ by only one voter).
 We see that MAV might disregard a unanimous choice.
 This problem can be remedied by also considering the second-least satisfied voter in case of ties, and the third-least in case there is still a tie, and so on until a difference between the committees is found.
 More formally, for each committee $W$, we compute $d_{\hamming}(A(1), W), d_{\hamming}(A(2), W), \dots$ and sort this tuple of length $|N|$ in decreasing order; we denote this tuple of distances $D_W$.
 Instead of considering only the first entry in these tuples, we could lexicographically sort them.
 That is, a committee $W_1$ is preferred to a $W_2$ if there exists an index $i\leq n$ such that $D_{W_1}(i)<D_{W_2}(i)$ and $D_{W_1}(j)=D_{W_2}(j)$ for all $1\leq j< i$.
 In our example, we have $D_{\{a\}}=(2, 0, 0, \dots)$ and $D_{\{b\}}=D_{\{c\}}=(2, 2, 2, \dots)$; with this modification $\{a\}$ is the only winning committee.
 To the best of our knowledge this modification of MAV has not been studied in the context of voting.
-However, it is equivalent to the $\textsc{Gmax}$ belief merging operator for Hamming distance~\cite{konieczny2011logic}. \end{remark}
+However, it is equivalent to the $\textsc{Gmax}$ belief merging operator for the Hamming distance~\cite{konieczny2011logic}. \end{remark}

 The second non-standard rule is Satisfaction Approval Voting\footnote{Satisfaction Approval Voting was introduced under this name by Brams and Kilgour~\cite{BrKi14a}, but the method has been discussed already in the 19th century (see Janson's survey~\cite{Janson16arxiv}, Section~E.1.5.).
 It is also known as Equal and Even Cumulative Voting.} (SAV).
 SAV is a variation of AV where each voter has one point and distributes it evenly among all approved candidates.
+As a consequence, voters who approve more candidates contribute a lesser score to the individual approved candidates.

 \begin{abcrule}[Satisfaction Approval Voting, SAV] The SAV-score of a committee $W$ is defined as SAV returns all committees with a maximum SAV-score. \end{abcrule}